Abisoyesam/Deep-Learning-With-TensorFlow/02 - Neural Network Regression/README.md

     - give the model more examples to learn from.

+**N.B:**

-**N.B:** <span style="color:yellow">The learning rate is the most important hyperparameter.</span>
+1. <span style="color:yellow">The learning rate is the most important hyperparameter.</span>
+2. When improving model, <span style="color:orange">you experiment, experiment, experiment!!!</span>

 ## Evaluating a model

-Hyperparameters in neural network is like a dial/knob you can tweak
+Hyperparameters in neural network is like a dial/knob you can tweak.
+When evaluating a model, <span style="color:magenta">you visualize, visualize, visualize!!!</span>

+It is good to visualize:
+- **The data:** what data are we working with?
+What does it look like? `plt.scatter()`
+- **The model itself:** what does the model look like? `model.summary()`
+- **The training of a model:** how does a model perform while it learns?
+- **The prediction of the model:** how do the predictions of a model line up against the ground truth (the original labels)?